SIST EN 50171:2022

 - special safety installations related to specific buildings, e.g. high-risk areas.

-The power supply of CPS should be dedicated only to the essential safety equipment, and not for other typeof loads such as general purpose IT or industrial systems etc.
+The power supply of CPS systems is expected to be dedicated only to the essential safety equipment, and not for other type of loads such as general purpose IT or industrial systems etc.

-Combinations of the aforementioned safety equipment types and / or non-safety equipment loads are permitted together on the same central safety power supply system providing the availability for safety equipment loads is not impaired.
-A fault occurring in a circuit should not cause the interruption in any other circuit used to supply safety equipment.
+Combinations of the aforementioned safety equipment types can be used together on the same central safety power supply system providing the availability for safety equipment loads is not impaired.
+A fault occurring in a circuit is expected to not cause the interruption in any other circuit used to supply essential safety equipment.

 Schematic representations of typical central safety power supply equipment are depicted in Clause 4.